grafana/thema/docs/go-quickstart.md

 ## Validating data

-Using the Thema CLI, Users can validate the schema of choice defined in `ship.cue`.
+Using the Thema CLI, users can validate the schema of choice defined in `ship.cue`.
 Use the below command to validate the schema against an invalid JSON data

 ```
 curl https://raw.githubusercontent.com/grafana/thema/main/docs/test_ship.json > test_ship.json